aplteam/Tatin/docs/Introduction.md

 ## What is a package?

-A package should serve a particular task, for example,convertingt markdown files into HTML.
+A package should serve a particular task, for example convertingt markdown files into HTML.
 A package may be independent, but it may also depend on other packages.
 Tatin manages dependencies behind the scene.

 A package may consist of as little as a single source file and as much as a nested folder structure with many source files.
 Any of those files may contain a single function, a single operator, a single class, a single interface, or a single namespace.